SAP/open-ux-tools/README.md

 More information on pnpm installation options can be found [here](https://pnpm.io/installation).
 ### Install dependencies
-To install `dependencies` and `devDependencies` run following command at root of the repo:
+To install `dependencies` and `devDependencies`, run following command at root of the repository:

 ```shell
 pnpm install
 ```
 ### Build packages

-To transpile the packages, run the following command at the root of the repo or in the individual package:
+To transpile the packages, run the following command at the root of the repository or in the individual package:

 ```shell
 pnpm build